aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/aptos_account.md

 <tr>
 <td>2</td>
-<td>After creating an Aptos account, the account should become registered to receive SupraCoin.</td>
+<td>After creating an Supra account, the account should become registered to receive SupraCoin.</td>
 <td>Critical</td>
 <td>The create_account function creates a new account for the particular address and registers SupraCoin.</td>
 <td>Formally verified via <a href="#high-level-req-2">create_account</a>.</td>